seanantt/hr-employee-retention-analysis/README.md

 ## 📌 Background

-Setiap karyawan yang resign bukan hanya kehilangan satu orang — tetapi juga berarti hilangnya produktivitas, meningkatnya biaya rekrutmen, terganggunya stabilitas tim, dan berkurangnya kualitas layanan kepada klien.
+Every employee who resigns doesn't just mean losing one person — it also means lost productivity, increased recruitment costs, disrupted team stability, and reduced service quality for clients.

-**TalentHub Indonesia** adalah perusahaan HR consulting yang melayani lebih dari 100 klien korporat.
-Tingginya attrition rate berpotensi menciptakan risiko operasional dan menghambat pertumbuhan perusahaan.
-Oleh karena itu, analisis ini dilakukan untuk:
+**TalentHub Indonesia** is an HR consulting company serving over 100 corporate clients.
+A high attrition rate creates operational risks and can hinder business growth.
+This analysis was conducted to:

-- Memahami pola resign karyawan berdasarkan departemen dan tenure
+- Understand employee resignation patterns by department and tenure
-- Mengidentifikasi faktor risiko utama yang mendorong attrition
+- Identify the key risk factors driving attrition
-- Membantu manajemen mengambil keputusan berbasis data
+- Help management make informed, data-driven decisions

 **Presented to:** Pak Hendro — HR Director, TalentHub Indonesia